 Science seem to hold an interest in all areas of human activity.
 Precisely outlined discoveries are constantly streaming forth from publishing houses, many titling themselves as magazines, but it can be difficult to even begin to explain the details or significance of much of what these periodicals cover to a general public.

-As a young scientist seeking to embark on research, I can feel a particular unease around academia, to which the widespread advocacy of "openness" seems addressed — attempting apparently to blur the perceived boundaries between ivory tower and public domain, and create instead egalitarian social structures around information, with less basis in an academic "need to know".
+As a young scientist seeking to embark on research, I can sense a particular unease around academia, to which the widespread advocacy of "openness" seems addressed — attempting apparently to blur the perceived boundaries between ivory tower and public domain, and create instead egalitarian social structures around information, with less basis in an academic "need to know".

-On this note feel free to take a look at my work, at the links below, and please do not hesitate to contact me with any questions.
+On this note feel free to take a look at my work at the links below, and please do not hesitate to contact me with any questions.